jacksleight/statamic-bard-texstyle/README.md

 ## Migration from Bard Paragraph Style

 This addon supersedes my previous Bard Paragraph Style addon.
-Migration is very easy, just follow the steps below:
+I've tried to make migration as simple as possible, here's what you'll need to do:

-1. First make sure you're running at least Statamic 3.2.24
+1. Make sure you're running at least Statamic 3.2.24
 2. Uninstall `jacksleight/bard-paragraph-style`, either through the control panel or composer
 3. Install `jacksleight/statamic-bard-textstyle`, either through the control panel or composer
 4. Move and rename `config/bard-paragraph-style.php` to `config/statamic/bard_textstyle.php`
 5. Check that your buttons are enabled, either through the control panel or the yaml files
-6. That's it!
+6. That's all you *have* to do, but these additional steps are recommended:
+    * Give each style a key.
+Styles without keys are deprecated and support may be removed in a future version.
+    * Give each style a type of `paragraph`.
+Styles without a type are deprecated and support may be removed in a future version.